360incentives/guidelines/rspec.md

   `is_expected.to` syntax
 - Create only the [data you need](http://betterspecs.org/#data)
 - In unit tests, avoid touching the database, objects should be built in memory
-- Never mock the object under test, only object which it talks to
+- Never mock the object under test, only objects which it talks to
-- Use shared examples carefully.
+- Use shared examples carefully and only where it makes sense.
 [Duplication is far cheaper than the wrong abstraction](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction)

 ## Syntax